Fluoxetine is a type of antidepressant known as an SSRI (selective serotonin reuptake inhibitor).

 Fluoxetine can be taken by adults for depression, obsessive compulsive disorder and bulimia.

 Fluoxetine can be taken by children aged 8 or older for depression.

 Check with your doctor before starting to take fluoxetine if you:

-- have an allergy to fluoxetine or any of its ingredients
+- have had an allergic reaction to fluoxetine or any other medicines in the past

 - have a heart problem, as fluoxetine can speed up or change your heartbeat